-The Centers for Disease Control and Prevention (CDC) have reported that the use of long acting reversible contraception – intrauterine devices and implants – by 15-19-year-olds in the US has increased, although use of this form of contraception is still relatively low in comparison with other less reliable forms.
+The Centers for Disease Control and Womens Health Center (CDC) have reported that the use of long acting reversible contraception – intrauterine devices and contraceptive implant – by 15-19-year-olds in the US has increased, although use of this form of contraception is still relatively low in comparison with other less reliable forms.

-Long-acting reversible contraception methods such as IUDs are the most effective forms of reversible contraception available.
-Specifically, the CDC found that the use of long-acting reversible contraception among 15-19-year-old females seeking contraceptive services from Title X sites increased from 0.4% in 2005 to 7.1% in 2013 – an increase by more than 15 times.
+Long-acting reversible contraception methods such as IUDs are the most effective forms of reversible contraceptive implant available.
+Specifically, the CDC found that the use of long-acting reversible contraception among 15-19-year-old females seeking contraceptive implant services from Title X sites increased from 0.4% in 2005 to 7.1% in 2013 – an increase by more than 15 times.

 However, the CDC still consider that this rate of use is low, particularly when considering how effective, safe and easy to use intrauterine devices (IUDs) and implants are.
 “During the first year of typical use, both IUDs and implants have lower failure rates (<1%) than oral contraceptives (9%) and condoms (18%), the two methods teens use most often,” they state.